-- The first two parts of the service are currently part of the CPCS. - General practices can only refer for Minor illness consultations (part 1 of the service); they cannot refer patients for Supply of urgent medicines (and appliances) and this will not change under the Pharmacy First service. - Under CPCS, patients cannot walk-in and access these parts of the service (self-refer); there needs to be a referral from an authorised healthcare provider.
-This will continue to be the case when they transfer into the Pharmacy First service.
-Therefore general practice will still need to make formal referrals for patients who present at their practice but are then referred to the pharmacy for a Minor illness consultation with a pharmacist. - From the end of 30th January 2024, CPCS will cease to exist, but patients can still access the service when they are appropriately referred, under the Pharmacy First service instead.
+- The first two parts of the service were part of the Community Pharmacist Consultation Service (CPCS). - General practices can only electronically refer patients for Minor illness consultations (part 1 of the service); they cannot refer patients for Supply of urgent medicines (and appliances) and this has not changed under the Pharmacy First service. - Under CPCS, patients could not walk-in and access these parts of the service (self-refer); there needed to be an electronic referral from an authorised healthcare provider.
+This continues to be the case for the Pharmacy First service.
+Therefore general practice will still need to make electronic referrals for patients who present at their practice but are then referred to the pharmacy for a Minor illness consultation with a pharmacist. - CPCS ceased to exist from 30th January 2024, but patients can still access the service when they are referred electronically, under the Pharmacy First service instead.